 There are more than 300,000 members in Kiwanis youth programs.
 Their care and safety is entrusted to every Kiwanis club member.
 For Kiwanis to be the premier provider of youth service clubs and programs, we must hold ourselves and fellow members to the highest standards of conduct and awareness.

-From August to May, Kiwanis International publishes a monthly e-newsletter for Builders Club advisors.
-In these emails, an advisor will get updates, tips, activity ideas, resources and much more.
-You should receive a copy as well.
+From August to May, Kiwanis International publishes a monthly e-newsletter for all active Builders Club Kiwanis and faculty advisors.
+In these emails, an advisor will receive updates, tips, activity ideas, and resources.
+Administrators also receive a copy.

 To help you strengthen clubs in your district, Kiwanis International has published interactive advisor education courses for advisors to better understand their role, and learn how to further develop the leadership skills of members.

 Encourage advisors to access these resources by logging into the Kiwanis online reporting system and selecting the SLP Education tab.
 There are no limits to the number of times an advisor can review a course.
 District administrators may also review these courses by logging into the Kiwanis online reporting system and selecting the SLP Education tab.

 Key Leader helps you take your leadership skills to the next level.
 Our program empowers students and adults to become more caring and confident servant leaders.
 Through team-building activities, group discussions and personal reflection, you’ll discover your values, how you relate to others and how you can collaborate, lead and problem-solve to achieve more for yourself, your schools and your communities.
 Check out Virtual key Leader.